MaxSerna/DataCourseProject/README.md

 ## Files in this repository

+* *run_analysis.R*

+This is the script to run the instructions.

 * *Codebook.Rmd*

 This is de R Markdown file that contains the CodeBook for this project.
 I recommend the reader to visit (https://maxserna.github.io/DataCourseProject/) to have the complete view.

-* *run_analysis.R*

-This is the script to run the instructions.
+I describe all the data and the code used to complete the assignment.
+Refer to it for any doubt about the script.